THOMASELOVE/432-quizzes-2024/quiz1/README.md

 ## UPDATES since the original posting

 - **Saturday 2024-02-24 at 3:50 PM**: Question **Q13** I have rephrased option a from Question Q13 to make it a bit clearer that the three main options (a, b, and c) are different.
 The new option A is a.
 The cubic term in Model `mod12` is not helpful according to both AIC and BIC.
 This is what I meant originally, as well, but I think this revision makes it clearer.
+All I've done here is change the word "either" to "both".
 - **Saturday 2024-02-24**: Question **Q01** In the originally posted version of Quiz 1, the output I provided in Question Q01 to check your work was slightly incorrect.
 The current version of the PDF (which I also emailed to all students) is updated to correct my mistake, which involved the output related to the coefficients.
 The corrected intercept estimate is -3.288444, for example.

 ## What is available now?